2020 AGC Virtual IT Conference Call for Speakers

 All proposals must be received by COB Sunday, June 14th, 2020.

 Selection and Notification

 Proposals must meet or exceed the criteria listed in the submission instructions.
 Submission of a proposal does not guarantee inclusion in the Conference schedule.
-All proposals will be reviewed, and the point of contact notified whether their presentation was selected by Friday, May 15th, 2020.
+All proposals will be reviewed, and the point of contact notified whether their presentation was selected on or around June 19th, 2020.

-Presenters selected for a General or Breakout Session will be invited to three short meetings to ensure their presentations align well with those in the same track and to let them see what others will be presenting.
-We expect to have one short call in late May; a 15-minute call in early June to review slides, and a longer call (providing 30 minutes for each presenter) at the end of June.
+Presenters selected for a General or Breakout Session will be invited to two short meetings to let them see what others will be presenting and ensure their presentations align well with those in the same track.
+We expect to have a 15-minute call in late June (before 7/4) to review slides, and a longer call (providing 30 minutes for each presenter) the week of July 13th.